Lilith (computer): History

 The development of Lilith was influenced by the Xerox Alto from the Xerox PARC (1973) where Niklaus Wirth spent a sabbatical from 1976 to 1977.
 Unable to bring back one of the Alto systems to Europe, Wirth decided to build a new system from scratch between 1978 and 1980, selling it under the company name DISER (Data Image Sound Processor and Emitter Receiver System).
 In 1985, he had a second sabbatical leave to PARC, which led to the design of the Oberon System.
 Ceres, the follow-up to Lilith, was released in 1987.

 Operating system

-The Lilith operating system (OS), named Medos-2, was developed at ETH Zurich, by Svend Erik Knudsen with advice from Wirth.
-It is a single user, object-oriented operating system built from modules of Modula-2.
+The Lilith operating system, named Medos-2, was developed at ETH Zurich, by Svend Erik Knudsen with advice from Wirth.
+It is a single-user, object-oriented operating system built from modules of Modula-2.

-Its design influenced the design of the OS Excelsior, developed for the Soviet Kronos workstation (see below), by the Kronos Research Group (KRG).
+Its design influenced the design of the operating system Excelsior, developed for the Soviet Kronos workstation (see below), by the Kronos Research Group (KRG).